-Orr, a Democrat, was the representative for South Carolina's 5th congressional district from 1857 to 1859.
+Orr was the representative for South Carolina’s 5th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1849 to Mar 1859, Orr missed 1,049 of 2,911 roll call votes, which is 36.0%.
 This is much worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.